rticommunity/gazebo-dds-plugins/PLUGINS.md

 ## Plugins

 ### Bumper scan
 Implements a contact sensor.
-Its information is:
+It contains the following publisher.
 * Publications
     * [gazebo_msgs/msg/ContactsState] - Send the state of the contact sensor